wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (f) the principal areas of its activity:

-    *   (g) the prime times identified by the Service for particular target audiences:
+    *   (g) the prime times identified by the Service for various target audiences:

     *   (h) the strategies proposed for the Service to achieve its goals, manage risks, and carry out operations, including long-term and short-term investment strategies: